Locally loop algebras and locally affine Lie algebras: Locally loop algebras

 is an associative algebra with the identity matrix $\iota=\iota_{\mathfrak I}$, and a Lie algebra with the commutator bracket.
-In fact, this gives the Lie algebra of derivations of $\sll_\frak I(F)$ by Neeb \cite{N1}.
-More precisely, we have
+In fact, this gives the Lie algebra of derivations of $\sll_\frak I(F)$, as described by Neeb \cite{N1}.
+In particular, we have

+As a result, we note that there are 14 types of locally loop algebras, i.e., we obtain:

+where we mainly assume that $\mathfrak{I}$ is infinite since we already know the affine Lie algebras.

 The locally finite split simple Lie algebra of type $\text X_{\mathfrak I}$ is defined as a subalgebra of $\sll_\frak I(F)$, $\sll_{2\frak I+1}(F)$ or $\sll_{2\frak I}(F)$ as follows:

 Type $\text A_{\mathfrak I}$: $\sll_{\mathfrak I}(F)$;